Data protection and privacy

 This registration can be viewed at ICO: Register of fee payers.

-As a Data Controller, the Council determines the purpose and methods for processing information and ensures safeguards over any personal and/or sensitive information it handles.
+As a Data Controller, we determine the purpose and methods for processing information and ensures safeguards over any personal and/or sensitive information it handles.

 Why we process your data